 White peppercorns have quite a different flavor from black peppercorns.
 They’re not as richly complex and they lack black pepper’s bite, but they offer instead a floral, more delicate, yet pungent, fruity, flowery spiciness with a hint of fermentation due to how they’re processed—some have described the fermented smell as a kind of “barnyard funk.”

 While white pepper isn’t very popular in the United States, it has a big fan base in Europe and parts of Asia.
-Its bite comes through in Chinese soups, like hot and sour soup, and it’s called for in stir-fry recipes for a complex floral addition.
+Its bite comes through in Chinese soups, like hot and sour soup, or in stir-fry dishes like Cashew Chicken Ding where it adds complex floral notes.
 In Europe it’s more frequently used in place of black pepper, and some cooks like it for its ability to blend in to light-colored dishes like whipped potatoes and vichyssoise, where black pepper could show up as black spots.

 White pepper’s qualities vary depending on where it is grown and how it is processed.
 Sarawak white pepper, from Malaysia, is left under running water until the outer husk dissolves, which produces a brighter-tasting white peppercorn.
 Sarawak is potent, has a nice heat, and is generally stronger in flavor than the other main varietal, Muntok white pepper.
 This white pepper hails from Indonesia and the ripened berries are left sitting in water, which makes the end product a grayish color.
 Muntok is milder in flavor than Sarawak, but it is still a quality option that can be bought for cheaper.